 I love to work out the truths God is teaching me through writing, and I pray it can be used to encourage others.
 I am grateful to write for Gospel-Centered Discipleship, as well as various other internet publications, but honestly- my main ministry joy is being able to serve in my local church.
 These local, small, and ordinary relationships are worth far more than any distant blogger we might follow.
 If you need help finding a local church, let me know, and if you’d like to see my statement of faith you can click here.

 My husband David is my greatest friend and sweetest gift.
 He works as an engineer, but has always loved photography.
 In each picture he works to capture the beauty God displays throughout creation.
-The photography on this site is all captured by David, and together, we hope to use it all to echo the beauty of our great Lord.
+The photography on my own blog posts is all captured by David, and together, we hope to use it all to echo the beauty of our great Lord.

 If you are looking for a place to start here are some articles that shed a little background about us:

-	- Healing Wounds tells the story of the dangerous infection I suffered after the birth of our first child, and the way God redeemed that time and showed me a picture of his grace.
+- This piece tells the story of the infection I suffered after the birth of our first child, and the ways it revealed the goodness of the God who allows pain.

 We live out in the country surrounded by corn and bean fields, and each year I can see how much work the farmers put into their fields with the hope of producing a good harvest.
 As my husband and I strive to raise our children and steward the opportunities God has given us, I find such similarities in our own lives and in the promises found in Galatians-

-	I have often held onto verse 9 as encouragement for the hope ahead, but I find the verse before it so necessary as well.
-If I’m honest, most of my days I toil and strive by my own flesh, in my own strength, and my own plans.
-It’s my prayer that each day I will sow to the Spirit- in His strength, in His power, and by His grace alone.
+I have often held onto verse nine as encouragement for the hope ahead, but all my toil is worth nothing if it is in my own strength.
+If I’m honest, most of my days I try to toil and strive by my own flesh and my own plans.
+It’s my prayer that each day I will, instead, draw near to Christ through the spirit, so that my work is done by His strength, His power, and by His grace alone.
 It’s only then that I know all this work is not in vain, and I can look toward the beautiful harvest He will produce.